jeremyikwuje/intro-to-blockchain/README.md

 ### About the author,

-I'm Jeremy, a Nigerian-born blockchain [engineer](https://twitter.com/jeremyikwuje) and Bitcoin "priest".
+I'm Jeremy, a Nigerian-born blockchain [engineer](https://twitter.com/jeremyikwuje) passionate about Bitcoin.
 I got into Bitcoin in 2017, as a way to make money, little did I know that Bitcoin is beyond a just financial asset.
 It is a breakthrough in technology and the beginning of a new world.

 My goal is to contribute to the spread of blockchain and Bitcoin knowledge worldwide.